MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/system/system-clear-joker-method.md

 ## Parameters
 *Variable*
 &emsp;Type: [Any](../any/any-data-type.md)
 The identifier (variable) of any AL data type, including simple and composite data types.
-The following rules apply when you run the CLEAR method:
+The following rules apply when you run the Clear method:
 -   A number variable is set to 0 (zero)
 -   A string variable is set to empty string
 -   A date variable is set to 0D (undefined date)
 -   A time variable is set to 0T (undefined time)
--   A Boolean variable is set to FALSE
+-   A Boolean variable is set to False